ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 both layers, i.e., packet layer and optical layer.
 Specifically, fault propagation could be classified into three typical types.
-First, fault occurs at a packet-layer device will further cause fault (e.g.,WDM (wavelength division multiplexing) client fault) at an optical-layer device.
-Second, fault occurs at an optical-layer device will further cause fault (e.g., L3 link down) at a packet- layer device.
-Third, fault occurs at the inter-layer link between a

-packet-layer device and an optical-layer device will further cause faults at both devices.
-Traditionally, multiple operation teams are needed to first analyze huge amount of alarms (triggered by the above mentioned faults) from single network layer independently, then cooperate to locate the root cause through manually analyzing multi-
+First, fault occurs at a packet-layer device will further cause fault (e.g., Wavelength Division Multiplexing (WDM) client fault) at an optical-layer device.
+Second, fault occurs at an optical-layer device will further cause fault (e.g., Layer 3 link down) at a packet- layer device.
+Third, fault occurs at the inter-layer link between a packet-layer device and an optical-layer device will further cause faults at both devices.
+Multiple operation teams are usually needed to first analyze huge amount of alarms (triggered by the above mentioned faults) from single network layer independently, then cooperate to locate the root cause through manually analyzing multi-